 My other passion growing up was games.
 Board games like

-I love how business is simple and comple all at the same time.
+I love how business is simple and complex at the same time.

-It has taken me years of working at Corporates, Agencies, and Startups to realise that business has all the elements I love in sports and games.
-Of course the stakes are higher, failure leads to people loosing their jobs, which triggers a survival instinct that leads people to think of themselves before the team.
-This makes business more complex, and in my eyes less enjoyable.
+It has taken me years of working at Corporates, Agencies, and Startups to realize that business has all the elements I love in sports and games.
+Of course the stakes are higher, failure leads to people loosing jobs, which triggers a survival instinct which makes people think of themselves before the team.